frejs/fre/README.md

 - **Highly-optimized algorithm** — Fre has a better reconciliation algorithm, It supported keyed, pre-process.

-- **Do more with less** — After tree shaking, project of hello world is only 1KB, but it has most features, virtual DOM, hooks API and so on.
+- **Do more with less** — After tree shaking, project of hello world is only 1KB, but it has most features, virtual DOM, hooks API, Fragments and so on.

 ### Use